2024 Solar Incentives Guide for Longview, TX - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Tax Exemptions: These could come in the form of property tax exemptions, which allow you to ignore the value of your solar system when paying taxes on your home.
-They may also include exemptions on sales tax at the time of purchase.
+- Tax Exemptions: These could come in the form of property tax exemptions, which allow you to ignore the value of your solar system when calculating the taxes you pay on your home.
+You could also look for exemptions on sales tax at the time of purchase.

-• Net Metering: Net metering factors in once your solar panels are up and running.
-If you have a net metering agreement with your Longview utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this credit is dollar-for-dollar, while in others you may get refunded a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
+If you've signed a net metering agreement with your Longview utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some areas, this is a dollar-for-dollar credit, while in other areas you might be refunded a percentage of the value.

 Best Solar Financing